 There are three main types of boiler setup, and they all provide hot tap water in slightly different ways:

-- a heat only (conventional) boiler is similar to a system boiler, but the cylinder is not under mains water pressure – the water pressure comes from gravity, which is why the cold water supply tank is usually in the loft, or at least at a high point in the home.
+- A heat only (conventional) boiler is similar to a system boiler, but the cylinder is not under mains water pressure – the water pressure comes from gravity.
+That’s why the cold water supply tank is usually in the loft or another high point in the home.

-Is it safe to turn the water off at the stop cock?
+Is it safe for your boiler to turn the water off at the stopcock?

 If boilers didn’t come with a host of sensors and controls, it might indeed damage your boiler if you turned it on with no water to heat up.
 Your combi boiler would be the worst affected, as the heat exchanger could suffer, but your cylinder and radiators would probably be fine.

 How are combi boilers affected by turning off water at the mains?

 As long as your boiler is in good working order, you shouldn’t even have to worry about this small risk.
 A combi boiler should shut down automatically if it detects a drop in mains pressure or if the temperature inside the system gets too high, as would happen without a supply of cold water.

 How are system and heat only boilers affected by turning off water at the mains?

 System and heat only boilers will continue to heat up the radiators, and you might even get a bit of hot water out of the cylinder, but that will dry up pretty quickly when there’s no pressure or new water entering the system.